-A typical Japanese home cooked meal includes at least one simmered dish called Nimono (煮物).
+A typical Japanese home-cooked meal includes at least one simmered dish called Nimono (煮物).
 It can be fish or meat or different types of root vegetables all cooked and simmered in one pot.
-Wholesome, nutritious and easy to prepare, these simmered dishes are considered true home cooking of a Japanese kitchen.
+Wholesome, nutritious, and easy to prepare, these simmered dishes are considered true home cooking in a Japanese kitchen.
 And they make up a fundamental part of washoku 和食.

 Do not underestimate this simple tip.
 To make sure all the squash pieces are evenly cooked, you want to cut the kabocha squash in similar sizes.
 Smaller cubes will help speed up the cooking time as well.